rovmak/USKO/README.md

     I would use combination of negative and positive test cases. i would run functional and  UI tests.

     I also used decision table technique for logical relationship between the inputs.
 Gave out a combination of inputs to identify the test cases from the available decision table

+    Bug Report

+Bug ID/Title:
+        Error is missing on the Login page when user enters invalid password

+Steps to reproduce:
+                    Open the app
+                    Enter Valid username/email
+                    Enter invalid password
+                    Click Submit button
+                    Inspect the error placeholder
+Actual:
+		      There is no error
+Expected:
+		      The error message should appear  “Login Error”

+Priority: 2 (How fast bug needs to be fixed)
+Severity: Major(bug causes wrong behavior, but system is still functional)

+          Include Screenshots.